Sorrento Ristorante Italiano in Houston, Texas

 Casual Dining in an Upscale Setting

-If you are searching for a delightful dining experience in Houston, Texas I would recommend making reservations at Sorrento Ristorante Italiano.
+If you are searching for a delightful dining experience in Houston, Texas, I would recommend making reservations at Sorrento Ristorante Italiano.

-On the day of our wedding we dined at another gourmet restaurant in Houston before beginning our honeymoon.
+On the day of our wedding, we dined at another gourmet restaurant in Houston before beginning our honeymoon.
 We decided to try something different for this particular day.

 While my husband was familiar with Sorrento Ristorante Italiano, it was my first dining experience there.
 I am happy to report that Sorrento not only met but exceeded my expectations!

 Sorrento Ristorante Italiano

-Visitors and patrons to Sorrento Ristorante Italiano in Houston can gaze upon the waters, buildings and trees expertly painted upon the walls to whisk them to Italy in spirit.
+Visitors and patrons to Sorrento Ristorante Italiano in Houston can gaze upon the waters, buildings, and trees expertly painted upon the walls to whisk them to Italy in spirit.

-Speaking of citrus trees…Sorrento, Italy is well known for the production of a drink called limoncello.
+Speaking of citrus trees Sorrento, Italy is well known for the production of a drink called limoncello.
 It is made from lemon rinds, water, sugar, and alcohol.
 Again, one need not travel to Italy to be able to taste and enjoy this drink.
 If desired, Sorrento Ristorante Italiano can undoubtedly satisfy your quest for that particular libation.

 Murals and Fine Art

 In the main dining room is another beautiful mural.
 The artwork does not end there.
 Faux-finishing techniques on the walls and columns range in pattern and color mimicking old world finishes.
-Marbleizing techniques were also utilized to give this environment a rich and cozy old world charm.
+Marbleizing techniques were also utilized to give this environment a vibrant and cozy old world charm.

 Framed limited edition prints of artists such as Chagall and Matisse adorn the walls.
 By now you probably realize that the interior design and decorating were well done.
 But how about the food?

-Sorrento is open all day on Sundays from 11AM to 10PM.
+Sorrento is open all day on Sundays from 11 AM to 10 PM.
 They serve brunch items ranging in price from $11 to $18 from opening time to 3 PM.
-During brunch one can also enjoy Mimosa’s, Bellini’s, Champagne and Sorrento for $2.50 per glass.
+During brunch, one can also enjoy Mimosa’s, Bellini’s, Champagne and Sorrento for $2.50 per glass.

 They have a Sunday only special during the brunch hours costing $35 per person.
 One gets to have a choice of soup or salad, entrée and dessert off of the dinner menu.
-That is quite a bargain and that is exactly what we decided to do to celebrate our special day.
-Had we ordered the same exact items after 3PM it would have cost $32 more.
+That is quite a bargain, and that is what we decided to do to celebrate our special day.
+Had we ordered the same items after 3 PM it would have cost $32 more.

-Our menu choices that day…
+Our menu choices that day:

 The generous large lumps of succulent fresh lobster were immediately evident amidst the creamy pink tinged soup topped with lobster foam.
 That was some molecular gastronomy at its best.
 The lobster bisque was delicious!

 My husband chose as his entrée a Porcini Crusted Gulf Red Snapper with Lobster Risotto and Caviar Butter.
-I selected the Chilean Sea Bass with wilted spinach, baby artichoke and a citrus-caper sauce.
+I selected the Chilean Sea Bass with wilted spinach, baby artichoke, and a citrus-caper sauce.

 Both entrees were artfully presented in a large warmed serving bowl that kept the fish courses at the right temperature during our dining experience.
 It was as pleasing to our eyes as to our palates.
-We sampled each others entrees and agreed that both of them were delicious.
+We sampled each other’s entrees and agreed that both of them were delicious.

-For dessert we each chose the Grand Marnier and Chocolate Souffle with Dark Chocolate Sauce.
+For dessert, we each chose the Grand Marnier and Chocolate Souffle with Dark Chocolate Sauce.
 It was presented on a rectangular plate dusted with powdered sugar.

 At one end was the dark brown souffle with a small round bowl of melted dark chocolate at the other end.
 Anchoring it in the middle was a mouthwatering chocolate truffle.
 While neither of us tasted much Grand Marnier, obviously its use was subtle or just masked by the dark chocolate.

 That artfully presented souffle and the coffee we ordered to accompany it became the grand finale to our gourmet meal which also included a bottle of crisp white wine.